satellite-image-deep-learning/techniques/README.md

 - [OEM-Fewshot-Challenge](https://github.com/cliffbb/OEM-Fewshot-Challenge) -> OpenEarthMap Land Cover Mapping Few-Shot Challenge
 Generalized Few-shot Semantic Segmentation

+- [meteor](https://github.com/MarcCoru/meteor) -> a small deep learning meta-model with a single output

 #
 ## Self-supervised, unsupervised & contrastive learning
 Self-supervised, unsupervised & contrastive learning are all methods of machine learning that use unlabeled data to train algorithms.
 Self-supervised learning uses labeled data to create an artificial supervisor, while unsupervised learning uses only the data itself to identify patterns and similarities.
 Contrastive learning uses pairs of data points to learn representations of data, usually for classification tasks.
 Note that self-supervised approaches are commonly used in the training of so-called Foundational models, since they enable learning from large quantities of unlablleded data, tyipcally time series.